 The brake release switch affects both Joints #3 and #4.
 When the brake release switch is pressed, the brakes for both Joints #3 and #4 are released simultaneously.
+(Joint #4 brake is installed to G6-3 only.)

 Be careful of the shaft falling or rotation while the brake release switch is being pushed because it may be lowered by the weight of an end effector.